Tutorial

 Step 3: Keep your product data up to date

-- Server-side sync (recommended).
+Now that you’ve requested tracking and have verified that you are able to query product information, you need to decide how you want this product information to flow through to your frontend.
+There are two main strategies for doing this:- Server-side sync (recommended).
 Under this strategy, you will perform a one-off sync of all products you are tracking with Rye into your own database.
 After performing the initial data pull, you will keep your copy of the data up to date by receiving webhooks from Rye when product catalog data changes.
 This option is recommended as it affords you the most control over the data and allows you to query it in a way that is most efficient for your use case.

 - Client-side queries.
 Under this strategy, you will query Rye’s API directly from your frontend to retrieve product data.
 This is simpler, but significantly less flexible.